Security

 });

-The above method will embed a ClaimsPrincipal with the supplied roles/permissions/claims and add an encrypted cookie to the response.
+The above method will embed a ClaimsPrincipal with the supplied roles/permissions/claims in an encrypted cookie and add it to the response.
+CookieAuth.SignOutAsync () can be used to sign users out.

 Endpoint Authorization

-Once an authentication provider is registered such as JWT Bearer as shown above, you can restrict access to users based on the following:
+Once an authentication middleware is registered such as JWT Bearer, or Cookie as shown above, access can be restricted to users based on the following:

 Pre-Built Security Policies